opnfv/sdnvpn/docs/userguide/feature.userguide.rst

 Full automatic virtual deployment NO High Availability Mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following command will deploy the SDNVPN scenario in its non-high-availability flavor.
+The following command will deploy the SDNVPN scenario in its non-high-availability flavor (note the different scenario name for the -s switch).
 Otherwise it does the same as described above.
 ::

  sudo bash ./deploy.sh -b file://<path-to-opnfv-fuel-repo>/config/ -l devel-pipeline -p <your-lab-name> -s os-odl_l2-bgpvpn-noha -i file://<path-to-fuel-iso>